Ayushichadha/Ayushichadha.github.io/_posts/2025-11-28-subgoal-augmented-hrm.md

 ---

-## How feudal subgoals improve HRM (intuitively)
+## How feudal subgoals improve HRM (intuitively) {#how-feudal-subgoals-improve-hrm-intuitively}

-The motivation for adding feudal subgoals is to give the manager a **more structured role** than just “being another context vector”:
+The motivation for adding feudal subgoals is to give the manager a **more structured role** than just "being another context vector":

 1. **Better credit assignment for the manager**
    In vanilla HRM, the manager’s influence on performance is often several steps away: it sets a state, the worker runs for a while, and only then do we see whether the puzzle was solved.
 With feudal subgoals, each manager update gets an immediate, dense signal: *did the worker’s latent trajectory move roughly in the direction I asked for?* This gives the manager a local objective that aligns with its global role.